 It’s a special place indeed, and in this post, I am going to help you figure out the perfect 5 days itinerary, squeezing in the most interesting things to do, including some beach time.

 First of all, you need to decide where to stay.
 As a digital nomad who temporarily settles in every destination for at least a month, I always choose Airbnb over hotels.

-I got so used to it that now I always check on an Airbnb even for short stays.
+I got so used to it that I always check on an Airbnb, even for short stays.
 It’s just more comfortable.